AlanCodeQuality/Pokemon-Explorer/README.md

-# 🌟 Pokemon ExplorerWeb App 🌟
+# 🌟 Pokemon Explorer Web App 🌟

 Welcome to Pokemon Explorer!
 This project is a web application built with **HTML**, **CSS**, and **JavaScript**, utilizing the **PokeAPI**.
 You can explore Pokémon, search by name or ID, and manage your list of favorite Pokémon!